ALONE Befriending & Support Service

-ALONE’s Befriending provides companionship to older people who are socially isolated through a weekly volunteer visit.
+ALONE’s Befriending & Support service provides companionship to older people who would like extra social contact through a weekly volunteer visit or telephone call.

 The service is designed to alleviate the negative impacts loneliness has on mental and physical health.
 Volunteers are trained and supported by professional staff.
 If the older person’s needs change, staff also work with them to coordinate the additional supports they need to age at home.

 Who is ALONE’s Befriending & Support Service for?

 For anyone who is over 60 and has limited social contact or feels particularly isolated and lonely.

 The Role of the Befriending & Support Volunteer

 - Provide companionship by visiting or calling at least once a week